FAIRplus/the-fair-cookbook/content/recipes/interoperability/introduction-terminologies-ontologies_matched.md

     * 🔰  Presence of a help desk and contact point (_indicator of community support_)
     * 🔰  Presence of term submission tracker/issue tracker (_indicator of resource agility and capability to grow upon request_)
     * 🔰  Potential integrative nature of the resource (_as indicator of translational application potential_)
-    * 🔰  Licensing informat (URL_TO_INSERT_TERM_4758 https://fairsharing.org/search?recordType=model_and_format) ion available (_as indicator of freedom to use_)
+    * 🔰  Licensing informat (URL_TO_INSERT_TERM_3763 https://fairsharing.org/search?recordType=model_and_format) ion available (_as indicator of freedom to use_)
-    * 🔰  Use of a top level ontology (URL_TO_INSERT_TERM_4759 https://fairsharing.org/search?recordType=terminology_artefact)  (_as indicator of a resource built for generic use_)
+    * 🔰  Use of a top level ontology (URL_TO_INSERT_TERM_3764 https://fairsharing.org/search?recordType=terminology_artefact)  (_as indicator of a resource built for generic use_)
     * 🔰  Pragmatism (_as indicator of actual, current real life practice)_
-    * 🔰  Possibility of collaborating: the resource accepts complaints/remarks that aim to fix or improve the terminology (URL_TO_INSERT_TERM_4760 https://fairsharing.org/search?recordType=terminology_artefact) , while the resource organisation commits to fix or improve the terminology (URL_TO_INSERT_TERM_4761 https://fairsharing.org/search?recordType=terminology_artefact)  in brief delays (one month after receipt?)
+    * 🔰  Possibility of collaborating: the resource accepts complaints/remarks that aim to fix or improve the terminology (URL_TO_INSERT_TERM_3765 https://fairsharing.org/search?recordType=terminology_artefact) , while the resource organisation commits to fix or improve the terminology (URL_TO_INSERT_TERM_3766 https://fairsharing.org/search?recordType=terminology_artefact)  in brief delays (one month after receipt?)

-These criteria are simply indicative and need to be modulated depending on the `contexts` described in the introduction, as specific constraints (e.g. regulator (URL_TO_INSERT_RECORD_4762 https://fairsharing.org/FAIRsharing.ey49c6) y requirements) may take precedence over some of the criteria listed here.
+These criteria are simply indicative and need to be modulated depending on the `contexts` described in the introduction, as specific constraints (e.g. regulatory requirements) may take precedence over some of the criteria listed here.

 ---

 ## Conclusions

-Choosing an ontology (URL_TO_INSERT_TERM_4763 https://fairsharing.org/search?recordType=terminology_artefact)  and semantic resources is a complex issue, which requires careful consideration, taking into account the research (URL_TO_INSERT_RECORD_4765 https://fairsharing.org/FAIRsharing.52b22c)  context of the data production workflow and regulator (URL_TO_INSERT_RECORD_4764 https://fairsharing.org/FAIRsharing.ey49c6) y requirements that may apply.
+Choosing an ontology (URL_TO_INSERT_TERM_3767 https://fairsharing.org/search?recordType=terminology_artefact)  and semantic resources is a complex issue, which requires careful consideration, taking into account the research context of the data production workflow and regulatory requirements that may apply.
 The choices made affect the integrative potential of a dataset as they influence the level of `interoperability`.
-Clearly, declaring the semantic resources used to annotate a dataset also influences the `findability` and `reusability` and it is good practice to do so as it allows potential users to gauge the amount of map (URL_TO_INSERT_RECORD_4766 https://fairsharing.org/FAIRsharing.53edcc) ping work that may be required to combine two datasets.
+Clearly, declaring the semantic resources used to annotate a dataset also influences the `findability` and `reusability` and it is good practice to do so as it allows potential users to gauge the amount of mapping work that may be required to combine two datasets.

 ###  What to read next?
-* {ref}`fcb-selecting-ontologies (URL_TO_INSERT_TERM_4767 https://fairsharing.org/search?recordType=terminology_artefact) `
+* {ref}`fcb-selecting-ontologies (URL_TO_INSERT_TERM_3768 https://fairsharing.org/search?recordType=terminology_artefact) `
 * {ref}`fcb-interop-ontorequest`
 * {ref}`fcb-interop-ontorobot`
 * {ref}`fcb-interop-onto-op`